rubyatscale/pks/README.md

 Directions:
 - Follow [INSTALLATION.md](https://github.com/rubyatscale/pks/blob/main/INSTALLATION.md) instructions to install `pks`
 - Follow the [configuration](https://github.com/rubyatscale/packwerk-vscode/tree/main#configuration) directions to configure the extension to use `pks` instead of the ruby gem by setting the executable to `pks check`

-# Verification
-As `pks` is still a work-in-progress, it's possible it will not produce the same results as the ruby implementation (see [Not Yet Supported](#not-yet-supported)).
-If so, please file an issue – I'd love to try to support your use case!

-Instructions:
-- Follow the directions above to install `pks`
-- Run `pks update`
-- Confirm the output of `git diff` is empty
-- Please file an issue if it's not!

-# New to Rust?
-Me too!
-This is my first Rust project, so I'd love to have feedback, advice, and contributions!

-Rust is a low-level language with high-level abstractions, a rich type system, with a focus on memory safety through innovative compile-time checks on memory usage.

-If you're new to Rust, don't be intimidated! [https://www.rust-lang.org](https://www.rust-lang.org/learn) has tons of great learning resources.

-If you'd like to contribute but don't know where to start, please reach out!
-I'd love to help you get started.

 # Not yet supported
 - custom inflections